mzomparelli/zVirtualDesktop/README.md

 all chrome windows would show up on all desktops.
 This includes new chrome windows.

 # System Tray Icon
--Choose from several sets of icons
+- Choose from several sets of icons
--The icons indicate which desktop you are viewing
+- The icons indicate which desktop you are viewing
--`Left-Click` the system tray icon to bring up the default Task View overlay.
+- `Left-Click` the system tray icon to bring up the default Task View overlay.
--`Double-Left-Click` the system tray icon to show the settings form.
+- `Double-Left-Click` the system tray icon to show the settings form.
--`Right-Click` the system tray icon to bring up the main menu.
+- `Right-Click` the system tray icon to bring up the main menu.
 You can donate to me in this menu since you love this app :)

 ![](https://github.com/mzomparelli/zVirtualDesktop/blob/master/Icons.png?raw=true)